back to courses

 You will need to pass a multiple-choice exam after you have completed the course in order to gain the official qualification.
 But don't worry – we will ensure that you are well prepared with our revision module and mock exam.

-CSCS Green Card: online course/exam package
+CSCS Green Card: online course exam/package

 Need to get a CSCS Green Card, also called a Labourers Card?
 The quicker, easier alternative to one-day courses.
 Study where and when you want!
-Includes online training, official Highfield qualification and CITB operatives test.
+Includes online training, official lifetime Highfield qualification and CITB operatives test.

 £150.00